 If you run a small business, or you’re a journalist, freelancer, work in PR, digital marketing, writing… Basically anything somewhat related to your blog, make sure to add it to your business cards!

-If you sell anything on Etsy for example, make sure to include a note or card with your blog address on it.
-You never know, you might get a new follower!
-A customer may love your handmade products, but didn’t realise that you also write a blog.
+If you sell anything on Etsy, make sure to include a note or card with your blog address on it.
+You never know, you might gain a new reader!
+A customer may love your handmade products but didn’t realise that you also write a blog.

 Pin For Later?

 Where do you promote your blog posts?

 I’d love to know if you’ve tried out any of these methods for promoting your blog, and your top tips!

 All the best,